lipupini/lipupini/package/rclip/README.md

 2. Searching can take a while and use resources, so it probably does not make sense to have a button to allow arbitrary public searches.
 3. The feature is mainly included as POC for some way to incorporate keyword search results from image recognition.
 4. The feasibility of actually including it as a frontend search box seems rather slim.
 However, `rclip` creates a SQLite database where it caches the vectors after building the index.
 Testing may show that exposing the search is feasible when the index is not being rebuilt, which is the default behavior of the API when searching.
 Perhaps it can be limited to logged-in accounts at some point, or incorporate a faster alternative or hybrid search mechanism.
-5. The "portfolio" concept can potentially have other uses and in its current state can be revisited.
+5. The saved search concept can have other uses and in its current state can be revisited.

 ## Using AI search